With no state orders to close, some hair salons remain open

 It’s business as usual at House of Hair Salon in Wichita but with extra and extreme safety precautions.

-“We’re constantly sanitzing after a client moves from any space that they are at,” said Roxanne Aubrey, Co-owner.
+“We’re constantly sanitizing after a client moves from any space that they are at,” said Roxanne Aubrey, co-owner.

 They’ve placed hand sanitizers and hospital grade sanitizing sprays throughout the salon.
 They’ve also advised clients who may be sick or have recently traveled outside the country to reschedule and asked clients to not bring any additional guests to their appointments.